CRJU 1100. Introduction to Criminal Justice. 3 Hours.

 CRJU 4910.
 Internship in Criminal Justice.
 3-6 Hours.

-Prerequisites: major in Criminal Justice; permission of the student’s advisor, internship coordinator, and the coordinator Criminal Justice application: application forms must be submitted prior to midterm of the semester before internship.
+Prerequisites: major in Criminal Justice; minimum of 60 credit hours, permission of the Criminal Justice internship coordinator, and application forms must be submitted prior to midterm of the semester before internship.
 Graded “Satisfactory” or “Unsatisfactory.”
 Supervised, practical experience in an appropriate criminal justice agency; an opportunity for students to demonstrate maturity and judgments to discover the integration between theory and practice.